Learning and development

 A cure can’t wait!
 That’s why we will always support your learning, growth and development to help you go further, faster.
 Because we know that if you can, we can too.

 Committed to high-performance and creating a learning organisational culture, we want our team to be the best that they can be.
-That’s why we give everyone time to plan their development and growth with their line manager via regular one-to-ones / quarterly reviews and support this process with a Talent Management framework.
+That’s why we give everyone time to plan their development and growth with their line manager via regular one-to-ones / quarterly reviews and support this process with a strong learning and development offer.

-As soon as you join the team you’ll start working through our Charity Foundation Programme, which is a detailed on-boarding programme that covers your first 100 days at The Charity.
-You'll also have access to our Charity Academy, which includes a range of self-managed learning resources from Brilliant Basics to Leadership and beyond.
+As soon as you join the team you’ll start working through The Charity Foundation Programme, which is a detailed on-boarding programme that covers your first 100 days at The Charity.
+You’ll also have access to The Charity Academy, which includes a range of self-managed learning resources from Brilliant Basics to Leadership and beyond.